cephasteom/zen-electron/README.md

-# Q1 Synth Electron App
+# Zen Electron App
 ## About
-This codebase contains the Electron 'shell' that houses the Zen web app.
+This codebase contains the Electron 'shell' that houses the [Zen web app](https://zen.cephasteom.co.uk/).
 It enables this web app to be packaged up as a desktop app for Mac OS, Linux and Windows.

 It is an installation of the Electron-Forge project - an all-in-one tool for packaging and distributing Electron applications.
 For more information, see the [Electron-Forge docs](https://www.electronforge.io/).